-My babies get a little bit bigger (before my incredulous eyes) every single day.
+My babies get a little bit bigger (before my incredulous eyes) every day.
 This Christmas, I wish that I could freeze time.
 We are so busy.
-I would love for us to slow down and really bask in each other’s company.
-My oldest daughter is four — it’s downright depressing to realize that in just a few short years she, and her little sisters, will want nothing to do with uncool mom and dad.
-Maybe this Christmas, we can hide all of our gadgets (our smartphones and tablets) from ourselves and just unplug?
-If we can’t stop time, maybe we can at least take a short reprieve from the “real world” and focus on family?
+I would love for us to slow down and bask in each other’s company.
+My oldest daughter is four — it’s downright depressing to realize that in just a few short years, she, and her little sisters, will want nothing to do with uncool mom and dad.
+Maybe we can hide our gadgets (smartphones and tablets) from ourselves this Christmas and just unplug?
+If we can’t stop time, perhaps we can at least take a short reprieve from the “real world” and focus on family?

 3. Less laundry.

 And dishes.
 And messes.
-Okay, I guess we can’t really expect these things to go away (completely).
+Okay, we can’t really expect these things to go away (entirely).
 The last time I checked, Amazon wasn’t selling magic wands.
-But most of us moms can admit (I think) that we would love a little help with the daily household tasks, not just at Christmas but throughout the entire year.
+But most of us moms can admit (I think) that we would love a little help with the daily household tasks, not just at Christmas but throughout the year.

 4. A few extra winks.

 Moms love sleep.
 And (most) moms desperately need more of it.

 5. Some quality time with her significant other.